-After Google released the Marshmallow source a couple of months ago and CyanogenMod community has already started the development for their upcoming CM 13 ROMS for several devices.
+After Google released the Android Marshmallow source a couple of months ago and the CyanogenMod community has already started the development for their upcoming CM 13 ROMS for several devices.
 They already have some official builds available in their repository and developers have been porting this ROM onto their devices.
-So here is a CyanogenMod 13 ROM for the Samsung Galaxy S6 that will get your device to the latest Android 6.0 Marshmallow firmware.
+So here is a CyanogenMod 13 or CM 13 for Galaxy S6 that will get your device to the latest Android 6.0 Marshmallow firmware.

 The bugs have been listed below and if you want to try this ROM, then follow the instructions carefully.
 Similar builds have been released for the Galaxy S6.
 So let’s begin with the tutorial and stay tuned for further updates.

 Warning: Warranty may be void if you root or install custom ROM on your device.
 We at DroidViews won’t be liable for any damage to your device whatsoever.
 We are not responsible if you brick or damage your device.
 Reader’s discretion is advised.

 What’s not working: